 In some cases the estimated LOC is very low or zero but the actual within hour LOC is a positive number.
 In instances where the MBF of the within hour marginal unit was very low (less than one), this discrepancy in the estimated and realized LOC will cause a large discrepancy between the expected offer price (as low as \$0/MW) of that resource in the clearing of the market engine, and the realized offer price of the resource, after it is cleared, in the actual market result.
 This will cause a significant and unexpected price spike in the regulation market.
 In cases where the MBF of the marginal resource is very low, such as 0.001, the price spikes can be very significant for a small change between expected and actual LOC.
-In January, FERC approved PJM's proposal to create a 0.1 floor for the MBF to reduce the occurrence of these price spikes.75 This change reduced the amount and frequency of the price spikes, but it did not eliminate them.
-PJM's new MBF floor of 0.1 did not and will not decrease the likelihood of unjust and unreasonable outcomes for market participants.
-PJM's new MBF floor of 0.1 did not and will not decrease the likelihood of unjust and unreasonable outcomes for market participants.
+In January, FERC approved PJM's proposal to create a 0.1 floor for the MBF to reduce the occurrence of these price spikes.
+This change reduced the amount and frequency of the price spikes, but it did not eliminate them.
+PJM's new MBF floor of 0.1 did not and will not eliminate unjust and unreasonable outcomes for market participants.
 PJM's market change does not correct the underlying problem with the current market design because it does not address the overpayment of RegD MW when the MBF is less than 1.0.
 Correspondingly, RegD is still underpaid when the MBF is greater than 1.0.
-Figure 10-18 shows the LOC in each five-minute interval in which a RegD unit was the marginal unit and the LOC was greater than zero in 2018 versus the first three months of 2019.
+Figure 10-18 shows the LOC in each five-minute interval in which a RegD unit was the marginal unit and the LOC was greater than zero in 2018 versus the first six months of 2019.